0xTas/ctf/README.md

 # CTF
-My notes/writeups from various CTF challenges that I have completed.
+My notes/writeups from various CTF platforms/challenges that I have completed.